forcedotcom/commerce-on-lightning/docs/setup-guide.md

 ## Useful Commands

 -   To see all the Orgs run `sfdx force:org:list -all`
--   If the org session has timed out, then logout and login back
+-   If the Org session has timed out, then logout and login back

     ```bash
     sfdx force:auth:logout -u <<ORG_USERNAME>>